togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

   }}
 </code></pre>

 A function that returns a function!
 You can learn more about this technique in Reginald Braithwaite's [Javascript Allongé](https://leanpub.com/javascript-allonge/read), and I think it cleans up this nicely.
 You might note that I named the returned function `invokeOnAll` as well.
 This is a tiny bit of defensive coding that doesn't actually *do* anything.
-Instead it ensures that the function has a name, so that when viewing debugging stack traces I see the name rather than `&lt;anonymous function&gt;`.
+Instead it ensures that the function has a name, so that when viewing debugging stack traces I see the name rather than `<anonymous function>`.
 It's nice.

 So there we have it, the basics of achieving a collapsible area widget.
 You can easily imagine adding features to it.
 The ability to specify how you want the handle built so you can collapse to a heading, the ability to detect when the collapsing animation has finished (if one was used), The ability to name animations (eg `toggleArea: 'slide'`) rather than pass functions, and of course making it a jquery widget (though I would very much recommend here going a step further and using a [jquery ui widget factory](http://learn.jquery.com/plugins/stateful-plugins-with-widget-factory/) which will take care of much of this for you).